This post originally appeared in September 2011.

 How Important Is It?: I asked my friend and former editor Jason Gewirtz.
 Here’s what he said: “Rosh Hashanah is a big, big deal.
 It’s the start of the Jewish new year.
 Yom Kippur the next week is only slightly bigger.
 [On a scale of 1 to 10], I’d say Rosh Hashanah is a 9.5 and Yom Kippur a 10.
 There’s nothing bigger than the two of them.
 They’re tied to each other.
 The period in between is supposed to be a time of mending any fences, if you will, and reflecting on things that can be improved from the previous year… It’s said that on Rosh Hashanah you’ll either be written in or out of the Book of Life for the coming year.
 But on Yom Kippur, the book is sealed, meaning you’ve got that time in between to screw up or make your righteousness known.”

-The Good Stuff: Foodwise, this holiday is associated with apples and honey, pomegranates and challah (braided bread).
+The Good Stuff: Foodwise, this holiday is associated with apples and honey (symbolizing a sweet new year), as well as pomegranates and challah (braided bread).
 Also, in lieu of stupid hats and tasseled squawkers, celebrants sport the traditional yarmulke and blow a cool-looking horn called a shofar.

-Conveying Meaning to Kids: At dinner [last year] I explained to my daughter that Rosh Hashanah is the Jewish New Year and is a time for reflecting on your life and challenging yourself to become a better human being.
+Conveying Meaning to Kids: At dinner [two years ago] I explained to my daughter that Rosh Hashanah, the Jewish New Year, is a time for reflecting on your life and challenging yourself to become a better human being.
 I served apples and pomegranates and asked Maxine to come up with one way that she might improve.
 Coincidentally, she had been reprimanded for being silly in her kindergarten class that morning, so her idea of self-improvement was to better follow her teacher’s instructions.
 I said my own resolution would be to spend less time looking at my phone.
-(I figure that on Yom Kippur, we can check in with each other about how well we did.)
+(Then on Yom Kippur, we checked in with each other about how well we did.
+The results?
+Well, a bit meh on both accounts.
+Luckily, we’re not religious…)

 So there you go.
 Rosh Hashanah.
 Hope you enjoyed it.
 And don’t worry.
 I’ll run this blog again next year.
 By then, I will have long since forgotten everything I just wrote.